rui-han-crh/trie-autocomplete/README.md

 For each (potentially multibyte-character) string, it is transformed into UTF-8 to maintain byte consistency.

 The trie stores byte sequences.
-A transition from any parent node to a child node indicts immediate succession of the parent node's byte with the child node's byte.
+A transition from any parent node to a child node indicates the immediate succession of the parent node's byte with the child node's byte.

 For example, consider the byte sequences for `banana`, `balloon` and `ballot`:
 | English Word | Byte Sequence |